WansonChoi/HATK/README.md

 	$ conda env create -f HATK_LINUX.yml        ## Linux
 	```

-	The above command will generate a new Python virtual environment named 'HATK', which contains dependent Python packages, Java and R, independent to your original Python system.
+	The above command will generate a new Python virtual environment named 'HATK', which contains dependent Python packages, R and R libraries, independent to your original Python system.
 For more detailed explanation about Anaconda's managing Python virtual environment, Please check this reference(https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually).

 	If the new virtual environment has been succuessfully installed, then activate it.